 VOD playback using VidAuth (Recommended)

-To play a VOD video using VidAuth, set the vid property of the player to the audio or video ID and the playauth property to the playback credential.
+To play a VOD video using VidAuth, set the vid property of the player to the video ID and the playauth property to the playback credential.

-You can obtain the audio or video ID from the ApsaraVideo VOD console by navigating to Media Files > Audio/Video, or by calling the server-side SearchMedia operation after you upload the audio or video.
+Video ID: You can obtain the video ID from the ApsaraVideo VOD console (Media Library > Audio/Video) or by calling the SearchMedia API operation after the video is uploaded.

-You can call the GetVideoPlayAuth operation to obtain the playback credential.
-We recommend that you integrate the server-side ApsaraVideo VOD SDK to obtain the playback credential.
-This eliminates the need to sign the request.
-For more information about calling this operation, see API Portal.
+Playback credential: You can obtain the playback credential by calling the GetVideoPlayAuth API operation.
+We recommend that you integrate the ApsaraVideo VOD server-side SDK to obtain playback credentials.
+This eliminates the need to sign requests.
+For an example of how to call this API operation, see API Explorer.

 We recommend that ApsaraVideo VOD users use this playback method.
-The VidAuth method is easier to use and more secure than the VidSts method.
-For more information about the comparison, see Comparison between the credential-based method and the STS-based method.
+Compared to the STS method, the PlayAuth method is more secure and easier to use.
+For a detailed comparison, see Comparison between the credential-based method and the STS-based method.

-If you enable HLS encryption parameter pass-through in the ApsaraVideo VOD console, the default parameter name is MtsHIsUriToken.
+If you enable HLS encryption parameter pass-through in the ApsaraVideo VOD console, the default parameter name is MtsHlsUriToken.
 For more information, see HLS encryption parameter pass-through.
-In this case, set the MtsHIsUriToken value in the VOD source as shown in the following code.
+In this case, set the MtsHlsUriToken value in the VOD source as shown in the following code.

 AVPVidAuthSource *authSource = [[AVPVidAuthSource alloc] init];